Calculating Empires

 Awards

 Calculating Empires has won the European Commission's 2024 Grand Prize for Artistic Exploration in Science, Technology, and the Arts.
 The jury noted that "Calculating Empires challenges us to redefine our relationship with current socio-technical structures.
 By asking how we got where we are today, we can (re)consider where we might be going."
-Previous winners include Richard Mosse, Holly Herndon and Matt Dryhurst,.
+Previous winners include Richard Mosse, Holly Herndon, and Matt Dryhurst.

-Upcoming Exhibitions
+Current and Upcoming Exhibitions

 Previous Exhibitions